dbmrq/vim-redacted/README.md

     nmap <leader>r <Plug>Redact
     vmap <leader>r <Plug>Redact

+Use `:RedactedW` to persist your changes, so your file will still look the same if you close Vim and open it again.

 ## But *why*?

 I wrote Redacted because I often have to paraphrase something I wrote, but